-The development of a safe and accessible multimodal network that connects people to jobs, educational opportunities, transit, and healthcare services can be achieved approaching this effort from a comprehensive countywide level.
+The development of a safe and accessible multimodal network connecting people to jobs, educational institutions, transit, and healthcare can be achieved approaching this effort from a comprehensive countywide level.
 This collaborative approach to a Complete Streets network creates a well-connected multimodal system where users of all modal types can efficiently travel in unison throughout Palm Beach County.

 This guide connects with the Florida Department of Transportation's (FDOT) Complete Streets Initiative, which includes the Context Classification Guide published in February 2022.
-FDOT's Context Classification System describes the general characteristics of roadways and land use throughout Florida.

-The FDOT's Context Classification informs state roadway planning, design, construction, and maintenance approaches to ensure that state roadways are supportive of safe and comfortable travel.
+FDOT's context classification system describes the general characteristics of roadways and land use throughout the state of Florida.
+The context classification will inform FDOT's planning, design, construction, and maintenance approaches to ensure that state roadways are supportive of safe and comfortable travel.
 The various combinations of context classification type and roadway functionality predominantly influence the design elements applicable for implementation into the roadway.
 The Palm Beach TPA Complete Streets Design Guidelines provides local guidance to complement FDOT's approach to Complete Streets.